coderlxm/yoyoscore/README.md

 1.3.2 is released !
   1. Added timer feature.
   2. Optimize styles of homepage.
+  3. Use radash to replace native method.

 1.3.1 is released !
-  1. Fix some bugs
+  1. Fix some bugs.
-  2. Stop propagation to solve the next page of click if overlap
+  2. Stop propagation to solve the next page of click if overlap.
   3. Optimize some interactions.
-  4. Added start page
+  4. Added start page.
   5. Added install-button and adapted android device to install directly.

 1.3 is released !
 (A number of improvements have been included)